- Not considering or giving any weight to the affected submission.

 - Show cause order

-We may issue a formal letter detailing the violations, identifying all affected application(s) or registration(s), and identifying possible sanctions, depending on the rule violations.
+If we issue a show cause order, it will detail the violations, identify all affected application(s) or registration(s), and identify possible sanctions, depending on the rule violations.

 - Response to order